We've divided this topic into two parts.

 But the majority of jobs are behind the camera.

 This means that on-camera jobs tend to be extremely competitive and far more difficult to get than production (behind-the-camera) jobs.

 Most on-camera jobs are in news.
-It's not unusual for a news director or personnel manager in a major market (geographic area) to get dozens of resumes a day for an advertised on-camera position.
-Even when there is no opening, applications may come in on a daily basis.
-Most of these people have a college degree.
+It's not unusual for a news director or personnel manager in a major market (geographic area) to get dozens of resumes a week for an advertised and even an unadvertised on-camera position.

-Even small market stations that pay low salaries receive many applications from people who want to gain experience with the hope that can later move up to larger market.
+Even small market stations that pay low salaries receive many applications from people who want to gain experience in the hope that can later move to larger market.

-Whatever your goal, it's best to have an alternative plan.
-In other words, adequately prepare yourself for a job in a second area.
+Whatever your goal, it's best to have an alternative plan -- in other words, to prepare for a job in a secondary area.
 You may have to rely on this to pay the bills while you are waiting for the kind of job you want.

-There has been much debate lately about whether a college degree is worth the time and money involved.
+With today's cost of a college education, there has been much debate as to whether a college degree is worth the time and money involved. ( This article discusses this.)

-Although some successful people brag that they made it without a college degree, keep in mind it was much easier a decade or two ago when they probably got their start.
+Although some successful people brag that they made it without a degree, keep in mind it was much easier a few decades ago when they probably got their start.